HIP-infrastructure/.github/profile/README.md

 # Welcome to the GitHub Organization for the Human Intra-cranial EEG Plaform (HIP) project!

+## Goal
-It is used to store, manage, and share the code source of all components behind the HIP.
+Store, manage, and share the code source of all components behind the HIP.

+## HIP Components

-It consists of the following repositories:
+It consists of:
 - [frontend](https://github.com/HIP-infrastructure/frontend): Meta package that handles all HIP frontend components including:
   - [nextcloud-docker](https://github.com/HIP-infrastructure/nextcloud-docker): Nextcloud instance on which the frontend is based.
   - [gateway](https://github.com/HIP-infrastructure/gateway): Gateway and services for the HIP.